-(i) Based on the null hypothesis that there is no difference in effectiveness between the three different vaccines, calculate the probabilities that a person chosen from the sample gets sick or remains well.
+(i) Based on the null hypothesis that there is no difference in effectiveness between the three medications, calculate the probabilities that a person chosen at random from the sample experiences significant improvement in symptoms.

-(ii) Still assuming the null hypothesis, draw up a table of expected values of people becoming sick or remaining well for each of the vaccines administered.
+(ii) Still assuming the same null hypothesis, draw up a table of expected values of people experiencing significant improvement in symptoms or not.